MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-tutorial-R2RevoScaleR.md

 	[11] 1000  980  930  650  760  810 1000 1000  960  960
 	[21]  850  930  940  970  870

+#### Generate random data

 Often for testing purposes you want to use randomly generated data.
 R has a number of built-in distributions from which you can generate random numbers; two of the most commonly used are the normal and the uniform distributions.
-To obtain a set of numbers from a normal distribution, you use the `rnorm` function:
+To obtain a set of numbers from a normal distribution, you use the `rnorm` function.
+This example generates 25 random numbers in a normal distribution.

 	normalDat <- rnorm(25)
 	normalDat